 As defined by an old Forbes article, “IoT is the concept of connecting any device with an on and off switch to the internet (and/or to each other).”

-While having these various Internet connected devices that are capable of interacting with each other is in itself fascinating what really makes them effective in the context of aspects like advertising and promotion is the IoT device’s ability to gain useful data, which can be leveraged for a number of purposes.
+While having these various Internet-connected devices that are capable of interacting with each other is in itself fascinating what really makes them effective in the context of aspects like advertising and promotion is the IoT device’s ability to gain useful data, which can be leveraged for a number of purposes.

 What makes these IoT devices more convenient for aiding in advertising is the enthusiasm by which they are being embraced by the public.
 For all marketers there exists a capable touchpoint through every IoT connection or interaction.
 Using these touchpoints, marketers are able to advertise their items to customers by approaching them at the perfect time with just the perfect product.

 We're long past the stage where one for all, generic advertisements were the norm.
-In a rapidly developing technology driven world the consumers need a change and the advertisers need to keep up with it.
+In a rapidly developing technology-driven world the consumers need a change and the advertisers need to keep up with it.
 The need for supplying audiences with personalized advertisements has escalated and IoT has massive scope in supporting this approach.
 With the number of IoT devices constantly escalating, businesses can employ these during advertising to garner more customer information and interpret it for sending out intriguing personalized ads to customers on the basis of their preferences.

 The employment of IoT devices and networks is making marketers a pro in ad targeting on personal levels.
-We never realise when we mention a certain product that it’s already popping up in places you might not expect.
+We never realize when we mention a certain product that it’s already popping up in places you might not expect.
 Let's take a look at the Role of IoT in Advertising.

 Targeting customers with contextual advertisements enables brands to reach out to them directly, shooting up the conversion rate.
 With an increasing number of people now possessing IoT devices that hold the ability to garner consumer information and interpret it, this has become possible.
-For instance if a person happens to be on the lookout for new earphones and an ad of the same pops up on his smartphone.
+For instance, if a person happens to be on the lookout for new earphones and an ad of the same pops up on his smartphone.
 The probability of the person checking out those earphones will definitely increase.
 The above example is a glimpse of the power that contextual ads hold.

 The basic idea of these ads is already being implemented by Google’s local search ads, which make it possible for certain portions of the audience to be targeted within a specific location, which basically implies that whenever a person will make a local search through their smartphone they’ll receive ads which are relevant to their present locations.